michaelaccardi/RFID-Reader-Project/README.md

 1. Making the program end at 0900.
 [Complete]
 2. Checking if name is already in .txt brefore appending, if it is don't append.
 [Not Working]
 3. Breaking the input every 30 seconds using a timer function, in order to check time to break if no one is swiping currently [Researching]

+Please note that names are taken from the top 2019 names list and qcodes are random and are not associated to the class.